Guest-615695028/Guest-615695028/en/words.md

 In 2021 is there also a proposition named [Traditional Spelling Revised](https://en.wikipedia.org/wiki/Traditional_Spelling_Revised), sponsored and afforded by Ingglish Spelling Society, with a degree of support and publicity reviewed in March 2025.

 ## THE PRINCIPAL RULES OF TSR 2.0
-1. The Magic E and Doubling Rules - Summary
+1. The Magic E and twicing Rules - Overview
    - Magic e – adding the silent letter _e_ after the consonant in single syllable words lengthens the preceding vowel: pan / pane, set / scene, snip / snipe, rot / rote, fun / fume.
    - Doubling Rule – in words of more than one syllable, and where there is a stressed vowel followed by a single consonant + another vowel, the preceding vowel is usually lengthened: sad / sadist, set / scenic, bit / biter, cut / cuticle.
 To reverse this rule, double the consonant:  fat / fate / fatter, pet / Pete / petting, bit / bite / bitter,  rot / rote / rotten.
 2. The Magic E and Doubling Rules - Variations
    a) The letter _i_
       - The main variation on the Doubling Rule is that the letter _i_ behaves differently from other vowels.
-In the combination: stressed _i_ + consonant +unstressed _i_ the stressed vowel is usually NOT lengthened.
+In the combination: _íCi_ the stressed vowel is NOT thought lengthened.
 Thus _lipid_, _licit_, _limit_.
 BUT where the second _i_ is part of the suffix _ing_, the first _i_ is usually long as in _pining_, _wining_.
 In these cases, double the consonant to retain the first vowel short: _ winning_, _pinning_.
    b) The letter combinations _er_, _ir_ _or_ and _ur_ (short or long)
       i. _ar_  - an added final _e _usually turns the sound from /Ar:/ as in _ bar_ to the sound /e@r/, as in _bare, stare, care_ etc.; doubling the _r_ followed by _e_ or _ing_ gives /Ar:/ thus _barring_ (the way) but _baring_ (one’s teeth);
       ii. _er_ generally obeys the Magic E Rule:  _mere_, _here_, _serious_; but _errant_;